jamessouthycoder19/Javalanche/README.md

     2. Provide data to the C2 Server (ex.
 Connection Status of all of the vicims, responses of victims to certain commands)

+Networking

     Duplexer.java - This Java Class is utilized by all of the Servers.
 It is meant to simplify networking java networking instructions, down to just send() and receive().

 Payloads